Ira Aldridge: Touring, and later years

 In 1841, Aldridge toured towns across Lincolnshire, performing in Gainsborough, Grantham, Spilsby, and Horncastle.
 In 1842, Aldridge performed in Lincoln; local newspapers reported that his arrival in a travelling coach was a remarkable sight and caused a stir with inhabitants of the city.
 Despite the eye-catching arrival, Aldridge's performances were not well attended.
 In June 1844 he made appearances on stage in Exmouth (Devon, England).
 In 1847, he performed in Boston.
 Aldridge returned to Lincoln in 1849 to favourable reviews.
 The Lincoln Standard reported on Aldridge's performance, “his talents are first rate, and his conduct gentlemanly, strongly evidencing that mankind all have an equal capacity, if they had but the opportunity of receiving instruction.”

 In 1852, Aldridge chose Brussels in Belgium as the starting point of its first tour in continental and central Europe.
 He toured with successes all over Europe.
 He had particular success in Prussia, where he was presented to the Duchess of Saxe-Coburg-Gotha, and performed for William IV of Prussia; he also performed in Budapest.
 An 1858 tour took him to Serbia and to the Russian Empire, where he became acquainted with Count Fyodor Tolstoy, Mikhail Shchepkin and Ukrainian poet and artist Taras Shevchenko, who did his portrait in pastel.
+He introduced and increased interest in Shakespeare in some areas of Central Europe, and in Poland in particular.
+As an African American in the age of slavery, he became for some an identifying symbol also for the oppressed of Poland, drawing surveillance by the Russian government.

 Now of an appropriate age, about this time, he played the title role of King Lear (in England) for the first time.
 He purchased some property in England, toured Russia again (1862), and applied for British citizenship (1863).
 Shortly before his death he was apparently ready to return to America to perform.
 It was reported that Aldridge had negotiated a 100-show-tour throughout the post-Civil War United States.
 In its obituary of Aldridge, The New York Times stated he had been booked to appear in the city's Academy of Music in September, but "Death has prevented the fulfilment of his intention".
+His funeral in Łódź, where he died unexpectedly, was accompanied by an elaborate procession, with the Art Society carrying his medals and awards through the streets, and his large tomb in the city cemetery was covered in flowers.